 What's Café Ped?

-Helen Macfarlane and John Cohen started an informal evening program at the Colorado Learning and Teaching with Technology (COLTT) conference at the University of Colorado Boulder in 2008.
+Helen Macfarlane and John Cohen (mostly Helen, though) started an informal evening program at the Colorado Learning and Teaching with Technology (COLTT) conference at the University of Colorado Boulder in 2008.
 In 2010 we brought it to the Anschutz Medical Campus, the new location of the University of Colorado School of Medicine in Aurora.

 We meet on campus once a month, on a Thursday at 4:30 PM (16:30 h).
 For schedules and news updates, go to the Café Ped site on the Med School server.
 Everyone is invited, and we get a good showing from students of all schools, faculty, staff, and outside friends.
 Munchies and liquids are provided.

 What about that logo?
 In addition to being the Café Ped instigator, Helen Macfarlane is a medical illustrator, and has designed logos and graphics for all our projects.
-Her Café Ped mascot is a Scholar enjoying him/herself (the gender is none of our business), much in the manner we imagine students gathering at the Grieschenbeisel in Vienna in the 15th century would do, debating and disputing and enjoying what appears to be a frothy refreshing yeast-based beverage.
+Her Café Ped mascot is a Scholar enjoying him/herself (gender is none of our business), much in the manner we imagine students gathering at the Grieschenbeisel in Vienna in the 15th century would do, debating and disputing and enjoying what appears to be a frothy refreshing yeast-based beverage.
 We do not at this time, however, encourage the singing of Ach, du lieber Augustin during our gatherings.
 To this end, Helen alternatively configured the Scholar in a way that should be completely acceptable to The National Fluid Milk Processor Promotion Board (their slogan: Got Milch?), bluenoses, and the WCTU.

 Join our list.
 If you'd like to be added to our email reminder list, please email us.